University of Nebraska–Lincoln: Modern stability and move to the Big Ten

 Nebraska announced on June 11, 2010, it would end its affiliation with the Big 12 Conference and accept an invitation to join the Big Ten.
 It was the university's first major conference transition since joining the Missouri Valley Intercollegiate Athletic Association (later the Big Eight) in 1921.
 Shortly after joining the Big Ten, Nebraska constructed or significantly renovated most of its major athletic facilities.
 A $63.5-million overhaul of East Stadium added six thousand seats and thirty-eight luxury boxes to Memorial Stadium; the Bob Devaney Sports Center, primarily a basketball venue from its opening in 1976 until 2013, was outfitted for use by Nebraska's volleyball program; and Pinnacle Bank Arena was constructed in downtown Lincoln.

 In 2011, Nebraska was removed as a member of the Association of American Universities, an organization of research universities of which it had been a member since 1908.
 Nebraska ranked near the bottom of many AAU criteria due largely to the university's extensive USDA-funded agricultural research, which was not considered by the AAU because it was not awarded by peer-reviewed grants; and because Nebraska's medical center was a separate institution whose research funding was not under the auspices of the Lincoln campus.
 When the Big Ten expanded in 2010, all of its schools were members, and chancellor Harvey Perlman questioned whether Nebraska would have been invited to the conference were it not an AAU member.

 During Perlman's tenure, the school's research expenditures reached $284 million, an all-time high, and enrollment increased by over ten percent.
 However, Perlman acknowledged that many fans remember him by the failures of Nebraska's previously powerful football program, which did not win a conference title while he was chancellor.
 In Perlman's sixteen years, Nebraska fired four football head coaches and two athletic directors.
-He retired to return to teaching at the College of Law in 2016 and Ronnie D. Green was named his successor.
+He retired to return to teaching at the College of Law in 2016 and Ronnie D. Green was named his successor before retiring on June 30, 2023.
+Rodney D. Bennett assumed the chancellorship on July 1, 2023.

 Organization and administration

-Board of Regents

-The University of Nebraska system is governed by the board of regents, a twelve-member panel consisting of eight voting members and a non-voting student body president from each campus.
-Voting members are elected by district to six-year terms; elections are held in even-numbered years.
-The board of regents meets at Varner Hall on East Campus and supervises the operation, expenditures, and tuition rates of each university in the system.

-The board of regents was established by Nebraska State Constitution Article VII-10, which states "The general government of the University of Nebraska shall... be vested in a board of not less than six nor more than eight regents, who shall be elected from and by districts as herein provided and three students of the University of Nebraska who shall serve as nonvoting members."
-Nebraska is one of four states with public university governing boards elected directly by the people.